UPSSSC PET 2022 DI and Analysis Questions, Preparation Strategy Tips

 Additional Preparation Tips for UPSSSC PET

 - Candidates must dedicate 1-2 hours daily to study and revise important data interpretation and analysis segments daily.
-These segments require daily practice to master the decoding of information lying in the pie charts, graphs or tabular format.
+These segments require daily practice to master the decoding of information lying in the pie charts, graphs, or tabular format.

 Note: Candidates must make short notes of important facts and figures easily mastered from any standard quant and aptitude book.

-Few of the sample questions are as follows:
+A few of the sample questions are as follows: